United Bank Limited: History

-Agha Hasan Abedi founded the bank in November 1958, and it became the second-largest bank in Pakistan.
-In 1974, the government nationalized the bank.
+United Bank Limited was founded in November 1958 by a group of former Habib Bank Limited executives.
+In 1974, the Bhutto government nationalized the bank.

 In 2002, the Government of Pakistan sold 51% of its shares of the bank to a consortium of Abu Dhabi Group and Bestway.
 In the same year, the bank merged its operations in the United Kingdom with those belonging to National Bank of Pakistan to form United National Bank Limited (later renamed UBL UK).
 United Bank owned 55% of the joint-venture with National Bank of Pakistan owning the remainder.

 In 2005, UBL was listed on the Karachi Stock Exchange, following an initial public offering at a strike price of PKR 50.
 In June 2007 the Global Depository Receipts of UBL were listed on the London Stock Exchange.
-The offering targeted institutional investors and raised exceeding USD 650 million.
+The offering targeted institutional investors and raised exceeding US$650 million.
 UBL is the only Pakistani bank and one of the only two Pakistani companies that are listed on the London Stock Exchange.

 In April 2010, UBL launched UBL Omni, an in-house developed project designed to provide banking facilities to the unbanked population of Pakistan.
 As of June 2014 UBL Omni had a customer base exceeding 6.8 million, with over 1.5 million active cards in issue and 5 million monthly transactions valued at over US$253 million.
 Through the success of UBL Omni 1.55 million previously unbanked individuals have opened mobile bank accounts with UBL in Pakistan.
 Today, Omni Dukaan network has grown to 42,100 agents in Pakistan.

 In January 2011, Bestway Group increased its shareholding in UBL to 51.07% by acquiring an additional 20% of the shares from the Abu Dhabi Group.
 This was a total investment of US$230.0 million in Pakistan's second-largest private commercial bank.
 The Bank added 200 branches in 2011 and 2012, thus increasing its domestic network to over 1,300 online branches with 800 ATMs.
 In June 2012, UBL led a consortium which acquired a 67.4% stake in Khushhali Bank, which is the largest micro-finance institution in Pakistan.